Stay in our stunning rooms, celebrate and unwind with us, and discover that life can be good again.

 "Some of the most stunning hotel rooms I have ever seen in 30 years of global travel" Nick - Travel Photographer from Madrid

-See our first national newspaper review - by celebrated hotel critic Fiona Duncan - in the Sunday Telegraph.
+See our first national newspaper review in the Sunday Telegraph, by celebrated hotel critic Fiona Duncan,

 Dining has always been one of life’s great pleasures and the best way to celebrate being with friends and family.